ThreaditApp/Threadit/README.md

 - A user searches for other users by keyword.
 - A user searches all content by keyword.

-## 🔍 Phase 2 – API specification
+## 🔍 Phase 2 – API Specification
 **TODO: add links to openapi files**

-## 🔍 Phase 3 – Functional requirements and application architecture
+## 🔍 Phase 3 – Functional Requirements and Application Architecture

-### 📌 Functional requirements
+### 📌 Functional Requirements

 #### 🔑 User Management & Authentication
 - **FR1.1:** The system should allow users to register a new account by providing a display name, email, and password.